privacyguides/privacyguides.org/docs/browsers.en.md

     1. We advise against using the Flatpak version of Brave as it is believed to feature a weaker sandboxing system.
 As well, the package is **not** maintained by Brave Software, Inc.

-!!! warning
+## Don't install uBlock Origin

-    You shouldn't use ublock Origin addon on Brave Browser as it would be redundant with the **Shield** feature.
+    You shouldn't use uBlock Origin addon on Brave Browser as it would be redundant with the **Shield** feature.
 Doing so would just increase your attack surface and would add mere impact of what the **Shield** feature can already bring you.

 #### Recommended Configuration